Saturday, October 12, 2024

 Eyes, tongues, skins, bones, noses, hands, and teeth have fallen at my blow.

-The edge of my ax is adamantine, steel-blue, as glossy as gemstone, burning the eyes like lightning when it flashes among fire.
+The edge of my ax is adamantine, steel-blue, as glossy as gemstone, burning the eyes like lightning when it flashes amongst fire.
 The head is sinew-steel, wrought with images of heroes graven down to their last hair, as if I held a mausoleum on the flat of my ax.
 They bathe in blood, and witness my deeds.

 There is Alangar, he pulled the tentacle-tongue from the beast at Blasphemer’s Barrow.